saetan/tapioca-burst/README.md

 Try to survive as long as possible while accumlate more scores.

 # Updates

+## 4th Update
+-Remove a weird bug where i can still move while falling down -Changed scoring system, using a timer to calculate combo, more skill based game.

 ## 3rd Update
 -Added Leadershipboard
 -Added setLocalStorage Logic